Cloud-CV/evalai-cli/docs/README.md

     ```
 2. If url is host and has bucket and key, url will be downloaded as a file

-3. If url does not have a bucket or key, error will flash - please check url or check with admin to get AWS s3 bucket name and key information
+3. If url does not have a bucket or key, below error will flash -
+      "please check url or check with admin to get AWS s3 bucket name and key information"